Jiaqing Emperor: Early years

 Yongyan was born in the Old Summer Palace, 8 km (5 mi) northwest of the walls of Beijing.
 His personal name, "Yongyan" (永琰), was later changed to "Yongyan" (顒琰) when he became the emperor.
 The Chinese character for yong in his name was changed from the more common 永 to the less common 顒.
 This novelty was introduced by the Qianlong Emperor, who believed that it was not proper to have a commonly used Chinese character in an emperor's personal name due to the longstanding practice of naming taboo in the imperial family since the time of ancient China.

 Yongyan was the 15th son of the Qianlong Emperor.
 His mother was Noble Consort Ling, the daughter of Wei Qingtai (魏清泰), an ethnic Han Chinese official whose family had been long integrated into the Manchu Eight Banners as part of a Han Banner.

 The Qianlong Emperor originally had two other sons in mind for succeeding him, but both of them died early from diseases, hence in December 1773 he secretly chose Yongyan as his successor.
-In 1789, the Qianlong Emperor instated Yongyan as "Prince Jia of the First Rank" (嘉親王; or simply "Prince Jia").
+On 16 November 1789, the Qianlong Emperor instated Yongyan as "Prince Jia of the First Rank" (嘉親王; or simply "Prince Jia").